Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

   * Simulated Annealing (SA)

+For **MetaHeuristics**, the following papers are **highly recommended**:
+* Kudela, J., 2022.
+A critical problem in benchmarking and analysis of evolutionary computation methods.
+Nature Machine Intelligence, 4(12), pp.1238-1245.
+* Aranha, C., Camacho Villalón, C.L., Campelo, F., Dorigo, M., Ruiz, R., Sevaux, M., Sörensen, K. and Stützle, T., 2022.
+Metaphor-based metaheuristics, a call for action: The elephant in the room.
+Swarm Intelligence, 16(1), pp.1-6.

 ## Research Support

 This *ongoing* paper list for PDEC is now supported by **Shenzhen Fundamental Research Program under Grant No. JCYJ20200109141235597** (￥2,000,000), granted to **Prof. Yuhui Shi** (CSE, SUSTech @ Shenzhen, China), and actively maintained/updated (from 2021 to 2023) by his group members (e.g., **Qiqi Duan**, *Chang Shao*, *Guocheng Zhou*, Mingyang Feng, Minghan Zhang, Youkui Zhang, and Qi Zhao).